wp-plugins/download-manager/readme.txt

-This Files and Documents Management plugin which will help you to manage, track and control file downloads & sell digital goods from your WordPress site.
+This Files and Documents Management plugin which will help you to manage, track and control file downloads & sell digital goods from your WP site.

 == Description ==